Fibroids and the Well Woman Exam in Miami

 Did you know that about 80% of women experience fibroids by the age of 50?

-Fibroids are common and are treatable, so here’s some things you should know about the best fibroid treatment and how it’s related to a well woman exam in Miami.
+Fibroids are common and are treatable, so here are some things you should know about the best fibroid treatment and how it’s related to a well-woman exam in Miami.

 1. What Are Fibroids?

 Fibroids are abnormal growths that develop in or on your uterus.
 Fibroids and can become large and cause heavy bleeding during menstruation and severe abdominal pain.
 Many women actually experience no symptoms at all, and these growths are usually benign and considered noncancerous tumors.

 Fibroids are also known as uterine myomas, leiomyomas, myomas, and fibromas.
 While the cause of fibroids is unknown, several factors can influence the formation of fibroids.